Hyphaeic/fdrs_formal/README.md

   additive and multiplicative filtrations, including a constructive witness of their generic non-commutation.

-**Realizability — corrected by its own formalization.** Which ultrametrics are realizable by sibling-uniform radix laws (Theorem 43) was *mis-stated* in the original specification: machine-checking produced a counterexample to the stated conditions, an erratum in the spec (fdrs.md §6.6.1), and the corrected full characterization — every open ball a prefix cylinder, plus canonical cylinder diameters — proven in both directions ([`MetricRealizability.lean`](FdrsFormal/Modes/VariableRadix/Realizability/MetricRealizability.lean)).
+**Realizability.** The full characterization of which ultrametrics are realizable by sibling-uniform radix laws (Theorem 43): an ultrametric is realizable **iff** every open ball is a prefix cylinder and every cylinder has canonical diameter — proven in both directions, with the two conditions doing provably separate work (the first pins the tree, the second pins the gauge) ([`MetricRealizability.lean`](FdrsFormal/Modes/VariableRadix/Realizability/MetricRealizability.lean)).
-The repository treats this as the method working as intended.

 **Certified emission engines (Phase 13).** Continued-fraction timelines where the gauge is generated rather than multiplied out, with Gosper-style